Maciko84/RawDC/readme.md

 Comment!
 */
 ```
-To run your code use following command in cloned repository directory:
+To run your code use following command in src folder:
 ```
 python . --input <path to jsonc file> -o <path to output txt file>
 ```